 SAGE Counseling, Inc. was formed in 1998 to provide evidence-based services to the criminal justice system and court-referred clients.
 We utilize Motivational Interviewing, Cognitive-Behavioral Therapy, the Stages of Change Model, Interactive Journaling, and empirically-validated assessment tools.
 Almost all of our clients are under court supervision, in a diversion program, incarcerated, or referred by the Arizona Department of Child Safety.

-We are now accepting AHCCCS Health Insurance
+AHCCCS Health Insurance

 At SAGE Counseling, we hold a very simple philosophy: always provide exceptional service to our clients and customers.
 We want to ensure that these relationships continue to thrive in the future.
 Our high level of customer service is based on our investment in a strong administrative structure, which allows us to efficiently provide the accurate tracking and reporting that our customers require.